The History of Austhorpe House

 Photo - John Webster

 The imposing building that stands at the crossroads in Forncett End was, until recently, a well-respected residential care home but its origins and history were only recorded very recently.
-The house was built sometime between 1839 and 1882, probably by Thomas Palmer.
+The house was almost certainly built between 1864 and 1868 by Thomas Palmer, who came from a local farming family.
+Palmer retired from farming in his late forties and became a local philanthropist.
+Amongst his activities was the funding of the Methodist Chapel in Forncett End.
 When Palmer died in 1903 the house was bought by Charles Emmerson who ran it, with his sister, as a boarding house called Dunholme.
 Around 1911 it was sold again, this time to the Rev. Benjamin Appleyard and his wife Florence.
 It was the Appleyards who named the building Austhorpe House, after the Appleyard family seat at Austhorpe in Yorkshire.